komed3/cmpstr/README.md

 ## Asynchronous Support

-The `CmpStrAsync` class provides asynchronous versions of all comparison methods.
+The `CmpStrAsync` class provides an asynchronous wrapper for all comparison methods as well as the string normalization function.
 It is ideal for large datasets or non-blocking workflows.

-The asynchronous class supports the methods `compareAsync`, `testAsync`, `batchTestAsync`, `matchAsync`, `closestAsync` and `similarityMatrixAsync`.
+The asynchronous class supports the methods `normalizeAsync`, `compareAsync`, `testAsync`, `batchTestAsync`, `matchAsync`, `closestAsync` and `similarityMatrixAsync`.
 Each of these methods returns a `Promise`.

 For options, arguments and returned values, see the documentation above.